capeprivacy/tf-world-tutorial/federated-learning/CLOUD.md

 ./start $INSTANCE_NAMES
 ```

 This causes the instances to launch a docker container that runs the TF Encrypted servers.
-At this point they are waiting for a configuration file to be used to connect to other servers.
+At this point they are waiting for the configuration file that will be used to connect to other servers.

 ### Linking Instances